OSHEENdobby13/OSHEENdobby13/README.md

 <br />

 Gm!
-I'm Osheen aka Dobbya passionate self-taught blockchain dev.
+I'm Osheen aka Dobby , a passionate self-taught blockchain dev.
 Founding team and head of Product Integrations and Partnerships at Coinvise, a no-code tooling platform for Creators/ Daos to build and operate tokenised communities on Polygon and Ethereum .
 I'm also a member of Superteam India and Vietnam, IPFS scholar '22 , Mentor at Eth Lisbon, Starnet CC , Solana Global Fellow.
 It's indeed an honour to be here🙂!
 Looking forward to connect with you all!